Application window opens Monday, December 4, 2019 for currently enrolled students.

 After the application deadline, all applicants are entered in the school lotteries for which they applied.
 Students who have a sibling in a DLI program are given first preference (regardless of residency) and students who reside in a DLI school's attendance area are also given preference over students outside the attendance area.

 All of the seats are filled at a ratio of 50:50-60:40 depending on the demographic makeup of the school's attendance area and the applicant pool.
-Parents/guardians will be mailed a letter by the end of May 2016 with the lottery results.
+Parents/guardians will be mailed a letter by the second week of May 2020 with the lottery results.
 If there are more applicants than seats available, wait lists will be formed.

 If at any point after the lottery, through 2nd quarter, a student surrenders their seat in DLI, the next person on the wait list will be called.

 Parents/guardians may submit an application each year for their child to be considered.
 Students with a sibling in the program and students in the attendance area are given preference.
 All applications received by the lottery deadline are put through the lottery process forming a wait list.
 Any applications received after the lottery deadline will be added to the bottom of the waitlist in the order received.